 A judge couple fleeing Turkey through Aegen Sea lost their two children in a boat accident on the coast of Chios Island on 27 September 2019.

-The boat which was carrying 19 asylum seekers, including judges, academics, teachers and their families, who were trying to escape from unlawful persecution and whose passports had been seized in the canceled passports, sank into the waters of the Aegean in the early morning of September 27th, 2019.
+The boat which was carrying 19 asylum seekers, including judges, academics, teachers and their families, who were trying to escape from unlawful persecution, sank into the waters of the Aegean in the early morning of September 27th, 2019.

 While twelve of them were rescued by the Greek Coast Guard, five children and two women died.
 The victims of the accident were buried in the Chios Island.